 See below for all the FAQs on exactly how, where and when we’ll be running trips again, to help you get planning your next escape.

 What's the status of my trip?

 Unless you have been specifically told your trip has been postponed, it is scheduled to depart as planned.

-We and our local hosts rely on the travel advice from the UK Foreign and Commonwealth Office (FCO) to continue to inform our approach with consistency.
+We and our local hosts rely on the travel advice from the UK Foreign, Commonwealth & Development Office (FCDO) to continue to inform our approach with consistency.

-If FCO advice against travel is in place 31 days before your trip is due to take place your local host will unfortunately have no choice but to postpone your trip.
-At this point we will be in touch to confirm this and the options available to you.
+If FCDO advice against travel is in place 45 days before your trip is due to take place your local host will unfortunately have no choice but to postpone your trip.
+At this point, we will be in touch to confirm this and the options available to you.

 We are monitoring the Coronavirus situation closely with your trip in mind.
 We would encourage all travellers to check the travel restrictions in place for your destination, as some have specific restrictions depending on your place of origin or recent travels.
 The International Air Travel Association has a useful country by country guide.

 Other useful resources include the Centre for Disease Control and Prevention (CDC), National Travel Health Network and Centre (NaTHNaC), World Health Organisation (WHO).